 Before birth, your baby (fetus) lives in amniotic fluid.
 So your baby doesn't breathe through the lungs.
 Instead, the ductus arteriosus helps the baby's body get red blood from the mother.
 Normally this opening closes shortly after birth because the baby doesn't need it anymore.

-In a PDA, the ductus arteriosus stays open.
-This allows some of the blood in the aorta to flow back into the pulmonary artery and to the lungs instead of to the rest of the body.
-Because some of the blood that was supposed to go to the body is going to the lungs, the heart has to pump harder to get blood to the body.
-This can make the heart bigger and make it harder for the heart to pump blood.
+If the opening stays open, some of the red blood in the aorta flows back into the pulmonary artery and to the lungs instead of to the rest of the body.
+Because some of the red blood that was supposed to go to the body is going to the lungs, the heart has to pump harder to get red blood to the body.

 Go to https://www.healthwise.net/patientEd

-Enter T452 in the search box to learn more about "Learning About Patent Ductus Arteriosus in Children."
+Enter T452 in the search box to learn more about "Learning About Mild Patent Ductus Arteriosus in Newborns".

 Adam Husney, MD - Family Medicine

 & Martin J. Gabica, MD - Family Medicine & E. Gregory Thompson, MD - Internal Medicine & Martha K Nicholson, MD - Pediatrics

 © 2006-2017 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.